-This particular variation of natrolite comes from Indonesia, where it’s being mined as seam material.
+Pink natrolite comes from Indonesia, where it’s being mined as seam material.
 It’s botryoidal on one side, attaching to its basalt host stone, and has radial crystals tinted by iron, giving it that pink larimar appearance on the opposite side.
 Larimar has been an exceedingly popular material for quite some time now.
-So, as a new type of stone with an equivalent appearance with a pink-rose color, natrolite enjoyed great popularity in a hurry.
+As a new type of stone with an equivalent appearance with a pink-rose color, natrolite enjoyed great popularity in a hurry.

 Pink natrolite is easily found.
-It was sold at the Quartzite and Tucson shows this year and can also be found online via eBay and Facebook.
+It is sold at rock shows and can also be found online.
 Most of this material is smaller-sized pieces under a couple of inches in either direction and relatively soft, about 4.5 on the Mohs scale.
 The one thing to look for when shopping for this material other than the pattern is its thickness.
 Always look at both sides and make mental notes of whether or not there will be enough material for a cab after the botryoidal backside has been sanded down flat.

 Since this is a seam material, you won’t have to do any slab cutting.
 Instead, you’ll have to trim out your preforms and then sand the backside.
 This material comes quite often in curled pieces, not always flat, so you’ll have to make adjustments as to how to trim each preform so that you can get a flat-backed cab.